dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/KiCad_folders/2d_digital_board/README.md

 ## Files in this Folder
 - `2D_Digital_Board_Schematic.sch`: The KiCad schematic of the 2D digital board.
 - `2D_Digital_Board_PCB.kicad_pcb`: The PCB layout for the 2D digital board.
-- `2D_Digital_Board_BOM.csv`: Bill of materials listing all components used on this board.

 ## Usage
 1. **Open the Schematic**: Load the schematic file into KiCad to view or modify the design.